MicrosoftDocs/memdocs/sccm/mdm/deploy-use/migrate-mixed-authority.md

 > [!Note]
 > When you have the **All users** collection selected for the Intune subscription, you are not allowed to add a rule to exclude collections.
 Create a new collection based on the **All users** collection, verify that the collection contains the users that you expect, and then edit the Intune subscription to use the new collection.
 You can exclude user collections from the new collection to migrate users.

-To migrate a test group of users to Intune, create a user collection that contain the users to migrate, and then exclude the user collection from the collection used for the Intune subscription.
+To migrate a test group of users to Intune, create a user collection that contains the users to migrate, and then exclude the user collection from the collection used for the Intune subscription.

 The following diagram provides an overview of how user migration works.